Here’s something you likely already know: retention is more critical today than ever.

 Your committee should also include members from leadership, teachers from different departments, and, of course, admissions and enrollment professionals.
 Additionally, it’s a good idea to bring in student ambassadors to some meetings to hear their input and ideas.

 This blog post is part 1 in our series on retention committees.
-Part 2 will cover what you should do once you’ve formed your retention committee and the best ways to take action.
+Part 2 covers 14 ideas you can try once you’ve formed your retention committee and the best ways to take action.